-Asthma triggered by exercise
+Asthma during exercise

 Key points about exercise-induced asthma (EIA)